 If a determination is made to pursue an investigation and judicial action, the investigation will be conducted by Public Safety and the report will be referred to the Office of the Dean of Students for adjudication.
+An Administrative Panel will consider all of the relevant evidence available to them and determine whether there is a preponderance of evidence that the University policy has been violated.
 If a student is found to have violated the Sexual Misconduct and Assault Policy, a range of sanctions can be imposed up to and including suspension or dismissal from the University.
-To initiate this process, you may file a report with any staff member or office listed under "On Campus Support Resources" below, but it is best to make the report directly to the Office of the Dean of Students, to Public Safety or to the Title IX Coordinator.
+In addition, a number of protective measures may be imposed up on a respondent who is found in violation, including a no-contact order, reassignment of housing, restrictions in attendance at campus events, etc. To initiate this process, you may file a report with any staff member or office listed under "On Campus Support Resources" below, but it is best to make the report directly to the Office of the Dean of Students, to Public Safety or to the Title IX coordinator.
 It is up to the complainant whether or not to also make a formal report to Middletown Police.

-Upon receipt of a report, an investigation will be commenced within 30 days and the hearing process will typically be concluded within 90 days.
+Upon receipt of a report, an investigation will commence within 30 days and the hearing process will typically be concluded within 60 days.
 The time frames listed here are guides and may be extended because of extraordinary circumstances.
-Each case is unique and the process for handling the incident will be impacted by factors such as the complexity of the investigation, the scope of the allegation, the parties' schedules and availability, and the academic calendar.
+Each case is unique and the process for handling the incident will be impacted by factors such as the complexity of the investigation, the scope of the allegation, the involved parties' schedules and availability, and the academic calendar.
 In the event that the investigation and resolution exceed this time frame, the University will notify all parties of the need for additional time and best efforts will be made to complete the process in a timely manner.

-All violations of the Sexual Misconduct and Assault Policy will be adjudicated by an administrative panel comprised of four employees of the University.
+All violations of the Sexual Misconduct and Assault Policy will be promptly, fairly, and impartially adjudicated by an administrative panel comprised of four employees of the University.
 The panel will be comprised of two male and two female staff or faculty drawn from the advisors to the board or hearing officers who have been trained on cases of sexual assault.
 The procedures for the hearing outlined in the Administrative Panel description and the Code of Non-Academic Conduct will be followed.
 Upon receipt of a complaint involving an alleged act of sexual violence, the dean of students may take certain actions that would minimize contact between the complainant and respondent on campus and in the judicial process as outlined in the code, and will inform all parties of the University's intolerance of any form of retaliation.

-For information about Wesleyan judicial processes, refer to the Code of Non-Academic Conduct in the Student Handbook.
+For information about Wesleyan judicial processes, refer to the Code of Non-Academic Conduct in the Student Handbook: wesleyan.edu/studentaffairs/studenthandbook/standardsregulations/code-of-non-academic.html.
 You may also contact the Office of the Dean of Students to find general information about how this process works.